 We see many interesting features from this plot:

-The effect of second model is always positive for temperatures lower than 25 degrees.
-For higher temperatures the effect is sometimes negative, which is consistent with the results found in the previous post Exploring Tools for Interpretable Machine Learning.
-This happens mainly in the months of June and July.
+- The effect of second model is always positive and starts decreasing at around \(15\) degrees which is consistent with the results found in the previous post Exploring Tools for Interpretable Machine Learning.

 palette = "cividis_r"